no-go/ATMegaHandy/README.md

 Improved phone with SIM800L GSM module, arduino pro mini, 2 buttons, 25k POTI and SD1306 SPI oled display.

-It is a kick-ass code and a prove of concept to:
+It was a kick-ass code and a prove of concept to:

 - take call / hang up
 - read sms